libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

-• 9/22 Added Rough Draft of Multi-Agent Framework, Ui still needs to be edited to accommodate it.
-Ui update and Example Script for Sub-Agent creation coming soon.
+• 9/22 Added Sub-Agents/Multi-Agent mode for the Llama 2 version of Aetherius.
+See the Sub-Agent folder for an example template.
+(Still a work in progress)

 • 9/19 Added Log writing for Agent mode internal research, can be found in ./logs/Datasets folder